misbah1408/YenCafe/README.md

 # Food Ordering Dine-In Website for College

 ## Overview
 This project is a MERN stack application designed to facilitate food ordering for students and staff.
-It provides features for adding items to cart, checkout, viewing order details, checking order status, and an admin panel for CRUD operations and updating order delivery status.
+It provides features for adding items to the cart, checkout, viewing order details, checking order status, and an admin panel for CRUD operations and updating order delivery status.
+Additionally, the admin panel includes features for editing existing food items and creating new ones.

 ## Features
 - **Adding Items**: Users can browse through available food items and add them to their cart.